 Statistics show that 30% of people leave keys hidden outside their home, with 11% of the population admitting that they have lost keys and not changed the locks.

-You should be able to feel safe and secure in your home and be confident that it is safe if you pop out to the shops.
-Having a keysafe installed at your home can do just that.
+You should always feel safe and secure in your home.
+Installing a keysafe can help you do just that.

 What is the difference between Keysafe models?

 - Yale Y500 – Manufactured by security experts Yale, the Y500 uses a four-digit rolling combination lock system.
 The Y500 features a strong die-cast body with concealed fittings and is also weather resistant.
-The combination you choose can also be reset on a number of occasions.
+You can also alter your combination regularly for maximum security.

 * Prices given are excluding VAT